Wilkes University: Academics

+Accreditation

+Wilkes University is accredited by the Middle States Commission on Higher Education with specific programs having disciplinary accreditation from various relevant accrediting bodies.

 The College of Arts and Sciences includes programs in the performing arts, humanities, behavioral and social sciences, environmental sciences and natural sciences.
 The College of Business and Engineering programs in Electrical Engineering, Environmental Engineering, and Mechanical Engineering are accredited by the Engineering Accreditation Commission (EAC) of the Accreditation Board of Engineering and Technology (ABET).
 The school's Nesbitt School of Pharmacy is one of seven pharmacy schools in Pennsylvania.
 The school is fully accredited by the Accreditation Council for Pharmacy Education.
 The Passan School of Nursing undergraduate baccalaureate program in Nursing is approved by the Pennsylvania State Board of Nurse Examiners and is accredited by the Commission on Collegiate Nursing Education.
 The Jay S. Sidhu School of Business and Leadership within the College of Business and Engineering has several business degree plans and includes one of the most popular undergraduate majors, management.
 Select undergraduate programs of the Sidhu School are accredited by the Accreditation Council for Business Schools and Programs.
+In 2024, all graduate and undergraduate programs in the Sidhu School received accreditation by the Association to Advance Collegiate Schools of Business.

+For over fifty years, Wilkes University has hosted a federally funded Upward Bound program on campus starting in 1967.
+It is a program for low-income and first-generation students with college potential and aspiration to prepare for college.